-One fascinating thing about glassware is that what makes a good glass occasionally depends on when you live.
-NotCot has a very cool article that touches on the evolution of Champagne stemware.
 It’s currently very in vogue to serve sparkling wine in a coupe, a short glass with a wide brim.
 As far as our experts are concerned, they’ve unanimously declared them the absolute worst thing to drink Champagne out of, though their shape remains strangely alluring and is great for cocktails.

-Speer comments, “Flutes have been the traditional glass for Champagne for a while now, and were originally designed to combat the problem presented by the coupe, which was the Champagne glass you see in all the old movies.
-Those glasses are horrible for the nose, because you can’t swirl the wine at all, and horrible for the bubbles, ‘cause they’re so wide and shallow the bubbles dissipate really quickly.
+Speer commented, “Flutes have been the traditional glass for Champagne for a while now, and were originally designed to combat the problem presented by the coupe, which was the Champagne glass you see in all the old movies.
+Those glasses are horrible for the nose, because you can’t swirl the wine at all, and horrible for the bubbles, ’cause they’re so wide and shallow the bubbles dissipate really quickly.
 That being said, they are a lot of fun to drink out of for whatever reason.”

-Gouze adds, “I grew up in France and my family always had coupes to serve Champagne, but years later and being a little bit more savvy in wine knowledge I realize that it’s definitely not something you would want to use for more precious Champagnes.
+Gouze added, “I grew up in France and my family always had coupes to serve Champagne, but years later and being a little bit more savvy in wine knowledge I realize that it’s definitely not something you would want to use for more precious Champagnes.
 The problem with the coupes is basically that they get the Champagne to go flat very quickly.”

-“I think they’re gorgeous,” agrees Chang.
+“I think they’re gorgeous,” agreed Chang.
 “I think they’re great for classic cocktails.
 But as quickly as the bubbles dissipate, even in the style of glass that I’m recommending to you—a Sauvignon Blanc glass—it’s even crazier in a coupe; you don’t get anything.”

 Scientific American reported on a study that endeavored to see if this was scientifically correct.
 The conclusion was “that there was a much higher concentration of carbon dioxide in the tall flute than the broad coupe.”